 4) Online Installment Loans: These loans allow people to borrow money without going through traditional banking institutions and often offer competitive rates even if you don’t have excellent credit.

-John was a young man with bad credit who thought guaranteed approval for his loan would solve his financial problems.
-But, John soon realized that there were serious drawbacks when it came to this type of high-risk loan.
-This article will examine some of the potential disadvantages of guaranteed approval loans for those with bad credit:
+John was a young man with bad credit who thought that a loan advertised with “guaranteed approval” would solve his financial problems.
+But, John soon realized that there were serious drawbacks when it came to this type of high-risk loan option.
+This article will examine some of the potential disadvantages of loans promoted with such claims for those with bad credit:

 • Interest rates can be much higher than other types of loans